M-Shehu/data-structures/README.md

-# data-structures
+# Data Structures

-This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with a pair.
+## Project Description
+This is a repo to practice data structures and time complexity.